 Notable subjects from Bayers’ portrait work include executives for some of St. Louis’ most well-known corporations.
 Most recently, Bayers was commissioned by Centene Corporation Chairman and CEO Michael Niedorff to create portraits for former Centene Board Chairman Claire Johnson and Founder and former CEO Elizabeth Brinn.
 The paintings will be a part of Centene’s permanent art collection and exhibited in their corporate boardroom.
 Other notable subjects include the children of Fox Sports broadcaster Joe Buck, as well as Mr. William Stiritz, past CEO of Ralston Purina Company.
 Bayers is also proud to have his portrait of the late Robert Hyland, past President of CBS Radio, included in the media archives collection at the St. Louis Historical Museum.

-Bayers work can also be seen at the Kodner Gallery in St. Louis, Mo.
-He was recently honored to have been a part of Kodner’s “Best of Missouri Painters” exhibit at the Missouri Botanical Garden in St. Louis and was featured at Kodner’s “St. Louis River Keepers” exhibit in 2011.
+Bayers was recently honored to have been a part of Kodner Gallery's “Best of Missouri Painters” exhibit at the Missouri Botanical Garden in St. Louis and was featured at Kodner’s “St. Louis River Keepers” exhibit in 2011.
 He was also chosen as one of the four artists for Kodner's "Missouri Masters" exhibit in 2011.
 Bayers also regularly exhibits his work at the galleries and vineyards of historic Ste.
 Genevieve, Mo.

 Bayers currently resides at his country home and studio in Festus, Missouri, and is proud to have honed his skills at the School of Fine Art at Washington University in St. Louis.
-Rick is a member of the St. Louis Artist Guild, the Ste.
-Genavieve Art Guild, the Portrait Society of America, and Oil Painters of America.
+Rick is a member the Ste.
+Genevieve Art Guild, the Portrait Society of America, and Oil Painters of America.

 "I wish everyone could experience the sheer happiness and euphoria I have when I paint.
 Only those who are blessed with this passion can know what I am talking about.
 I lay excited every night in anticipation, thinking about my paintings.
 The smell of linseed oil and turpentine is addicting to me.
 What’s amazing is this sensational feeling is as strong today as when I picked up my brush almost 40 years ago.
 In every one of my paintings you will see, in one form or another, this sincere approach to my work.